AdinathBadwe1506/dbms_assignment/README.md

 coach - (coach_id,mileage)
-coach_id is the primary key for coach. mileage gives the current of the coach.
+coach_id is the primary key for coach. mileage gives the current mileage of the coach.
 After each trip of a coach, its current mileage is to be updated.

 -schedule (schedule_id,route_id,train_id,driver_id,codriver_id,standby_train_id,standby_driver_id,standby_codriver_id)
 schedule_id is the primary key.